ibm-cloud-docs/cis/managing-for-reliability.md

 To get started setting up your DNS configuration, select **DNS** from the navigation menu, as shown previously.

-For detailed information about setting up and managing your DNS for reliability, please [refer to this document](/docs/infrastructure/cis?topic=cis-set-up-your-dns-for-cis).
+For detailed information about setting up and managing your DNS for reliability,  [refer to this document](/docs/cis?topic=cis-set-up-your-dns-for-cis).

 ## Setting up Global Load Balancers